Lyric Theatre, Belfast: New Lyric Theatre

 The new theatre, designed by O'Donnell & Tuomey, opened on 1 May 2011, with a Gala Performance of The Crucible.
 The new facility features a new main theatre with a seating capacity of almost 400 and a multi-function performance space 'The Naughton Studio' which can seat between 120 and 170.
 This new theatre was an almost threefold increase in the size of the previous building and the theatre remains the largest employer of actors and other theatre professionals in the region.

 The Lyric's current Chair is Sir Bruce Robinson who took over in January 2015 from BBC Northern Ireland journalist Mark Carruthers, who received an OBE at Buckingham Palace on 25 March 2011, in recognition of his leadership of the theatre at a highly critical time in its development.

-Since the theatre re-opened a permanent exhibition of the work of Belfast-born visual artist Colin Davidson (artist) has been on display at the theatre where he personally presented his work to Her Majesty Queen Elizabeth II and the President of Ireland during the Royal visit to Northern Ireland on 27 June 2012.
+Since the theatre re-opened a permanent exhibition of the work of Belfast-born visual artist Colin Davidson has been on display at the theatre where he personally presented his work to Her Majesty Queen Elizabeth II and the President of Ireland during the Royal visit to Northern Ireland on 27 June 2012.
 This was the occasion, and the Lyric was the chosen site, for a public meeting between Queen Elizabeth II and Martin McGuinness, Deputy First Minister for the Northern Ireland Assembly and a former commander of the IRA.
 The event is viewed by many as a positive sign for the ongoing peace process in Northern Ireland.

 In October 2018, as part of the theatre's 50th anniversary on the Stranmillis site, that theme of being "a shared place, a crossroads between communities" was marked at a symposium and over a weekend of celebratory events with the Irish Times noting the Lyric was a cultural bridge in a divided city.

 In 2023 the theatre reported an overall annual audience of over 90,000 people and having engaged close to 13,000 school children as part of the Creative Learning programme.

-Controversy
+75th Anniversary

-A Stormont investigation found that there were serious failing in the selection of a preferred bidder for the new Lyric Theatre building.
-The report stated that the way in which the contract was awarded was significantly flawed and failed to adhere to principles of good practice.
-Chairwoman of the Public Accounts Committee Michaela Boyle said: "The quality of the rebuilt Lyric Theatre is undisputed; we recognise that it is a highly impressive theatre and that it has deservedly won a number of prestigious awards.
-However, the end does not justify the means.
-My committee has found that there were significant departures from good practice."
+In Jan 2026 the theatre began a year long celebration of their 75 years of existence, supported by the Heritage Lottery Fund.
+A special week long programme of readings, in conversation events, documentary screenings and an exhibition told the story of the theatre's development from Derryvolgie Ave, then to Ridgeway St in 1968 and on to the building of today's theatre, under the chairmanship of Mark Carruthers in 2011.
+The Belfast Telegraph noted of this anniversary "culturally, its significance has stood the test of time, but it also shared in a particularly meaningful moment in the history of the peace process."

-A year after Stormont's PAC reported, then finance minister Simon Hamilton suggested that if the committee had actually found evidence of fraud the people they should be speaking to are the PSNI, not the BBC and that the committee had "slurred organisations and individuals."
+SDLP MP Claire Hanna tabled an Early Day Motion in the UK Parliament for the occasion which "acknowledges that the Lyric kept its doors open and provided a truly shared space throughout some of the most complex and turbulent years of Northern Ireland’s past."